-Not sure about upgrading your test automation and HCL onetest virtualization software?
+Not sure about upgrading your test automation and Service Virtualization software?
 We will explain why it is good to upgrade.

 As the Client Advocacy Manager for the testing products at HCL, I am often asked about software upgrades for our products, when to do them, and why.
 I caught up with Matt Tarnawsky from our HCL Product Management team to answer these questions.

 Marianne: Matt, our testing products had new and exciting announcements in 2017.
 Can you tell us more about the new capabilities?

 Matt: Of course.
 We put out several new releases, with a lot of exciting functionality that was inspired by our clients, support and service teams.

 The first major release of the year was version 9.1.
 For users of our integration testing and Service Virtualization tools, this release included the ability to accelerate the development of their tests by importing Swagger (OpenAPI 3) or WSDL definitions from the Developer Portal of IBM API Connect v5.
 It also included updates to our capabilities for deploying virtual services into Docker containers by extending the range of transports available within containers.
 We also provided updates for the latest MQ, WAS, and z/OS technologies, to stay in sync with our customers’ changing test environments.
 Finally, we improved the management of RTCP environments with the option to delete environments through the UI, Ant tasks, the command line, and the REST API.